 Once you have your credit report, it’s time to figure out the best way to start repairing any negative information that’s on there.
 With a bit of research, you may be able to identify yourself the kinds of information that can be removed.
 This is especially true if you only have one or two straightforward negative items.
 Otherwise, you can reach out to a professional credit repair company.

 Most reputable firms offer a free consultation where they’ll review your financial history and develop a strategy moving forward.
 They can help you understand next steps and what you can do to effectively dispute the errors and improve your credit scores.
-If you decide to move forward and hire the credit repair company, you’ll get advice on your legal rights when it comes not just to credit repair, but also in handling any creditors and collection agencies.
+If you decide to move forward and hire the credit repair company, you’ll get advice on your legal rights and also in handling any creditors and collection agencies.
 They’ll also give you personalized advice on how to handle any financial items that may be affected by a statute of limitations.

 When you repair credit by yourself, you could run the risk of reopening a collection by making a wrong move.
 A professional can help you navigate these tricky areas because the best firms have experienced attorneys and paralegals on staff to assist you throughout the entire process.